ktravers/ktravers.github.io/_posts/2015-02-15-using-github-for-lecture-notes.md

 origin  git@github.com:ktravers/ruby-007-lectures-and-videos.git (push)
 ```

 3) Time to make add Avi's source repo as a new remote _upstream_ repository.
-We do this using the command `git remote add [name you choose for upstream repo] [SSH clone url for upstream repo]` You can call this remote whatever you want, but "upstream" is the usual convention.
+We do this using the command `git remote add [name you choose for upstream repo] [SSH clone url for upstream repo]`.
+You can call this remote whatever you want, but "upstream" is the usual convention.

 ```bash
 $ git remote add upstream git@github.com:flatiron-school-ironboard/ruby-007-lectures-and-videos.git